tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-continuous-delivery-dashboard-qa-and.md

   - webdeploy

 ---
-Automating the deployment of software to the various test, QA, and Production environments streamlines the software delivery process, provides a well-practiced routine prior to the production deployment, and removes a lot of the risks that come with depending on people&#8217;s memories and checklists in order to get a working production push.
+Automating the deployment of software to the various test, QA, and Production environments streamlines the software delivery process, provides a well-practiced routine prior to the production deployment, and removes a lot of the risks that come with depending on people's memories and checklists in order to get a working production push.
 Automating the deployment also makes the process more repeatable and less prone to error, simplifying the creation or recreation of an environment not just for the current release, but for past releases as well.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/Overview_p6.png" title="Delivery Pipeline - Focus of Current Post" /><br /> Delivery Pipeline &#8211; Focus of Current Post
 </div>

 This is the final post in a multi-part series on my Continuous Delivery pipeline project.
 The [previous post][1] followed the implementation of the automated interface stage, the second job in my chain of automated jobs.
 The last steps in my pipeline will be push button deployments to my QA and production environments.
-While I don&#8217;t have a true QA process and the production environment is simply a subfolder [on my personal site][2], I wanted to include these two steps because they will be common to most real pipelines.
+While I don't have a true QA process and the production environment is simply a subfolder [on my personal site][2], I wanted to include these two steps because they will be common to most real pipelines.

 ## The Dashboard

-Early on in the project I found a &#8220;Build Pipeline&#8221; plugin for Jenkins and started looking into it.
+Early on in the project I found a “Build Pipeline” plugin for Jenkins and started looking into it.
 Before finding this, I was expecting I would have to write my own dashboard for visualization and triggering manual deployments.
-Luckily [Centrum Systems][3] has already done the hard work for us in creating and making available the &#8220;Build Pipeline&#8221; plugin.
+Luckily [Centrum Systems][3] has already done the hard work for us in creating and making available the “Build Pipeline” plugin.

-As with other plugins, the &#8220;Build Pipeline&#8221; plugin is available through the &#8220;Available Plugins&#8221; menu in Jenkins.
-This plugin is what&#8217;s known as a &#8220;View&#8221; plugin.
+As with other plugins, the “Build Pipeline” plugin is available through the “Available Plugins” menu in Jenkins.
+This plugin is what's known as a “View” plugin.
 It allows us to generate a new view of the build data on our dashboard, then layers additional functionality and available configuration values into the jobs.

 The configuration instructions on [the Build Pipeline Plugin page][4] provide all the information that is necessary to get started.